stefoss23/PyCpp-Server/README.md

 Benefits:
 - Using c++ allows for fast and efficient data processing.
 - Using Python for the actual API calls allows for better server support by several frameworks.
-- The code is developed on solely on a Linux framework.
+- The code is developed on solely on a Linux framework, and completely void of any IDE-dependency.

 Pybind11 is using a binding between the c++ library files and the Python server.